 Suddenly the policeman pulls me around and rotates me with my face to the wall.
 He professionally turns my arms in my back and a few seconds later I feel the cold steel on my wrists.
 These are indeed not pleasant noises when the pawls slide over the notches of the handcuffs.
-And they slide damn painfully to the stops.
+They slide damn painfully to the stops.

 A truly cinematic scene, in which I am the main actor.
 Everything recorded?
-I want cry out to the media-men, but I’m quiet.
+I want to cry out to the media-men, but I’m quiet.
 These are definitely guys from a local broadcaster.
 I can guess “ABC-TV” on the plastic cover of the camera in the lights of the flashlights.

 But the boys don’t notice the chaos in the room.
-They sleep soundly the sleep of the just.
+They sleep the sleep of the just.
 Just like children sleep.
 A volcano could erupt, or a high-gloss automatic weapon could be fired, they won’t wake up that quickly.

 However, the room gets full.